JangGeunSong/webApp_node/README.md

 4/8 ---> Renew the react + next.js branch combind Express and MongoDB for using database display post list.

 4/9 ---> some changes react branch

+4/10 ---> I will check briefly some technique link to DB another repo and comeback.